-Aircraft Parking Positions: All aircraft parking positions including those at concourse gates, RON spots and cargo spots, are for the exclusive use of parking aircraft.
-When not in use all equipment must be pulled back such that an aircraft can be parked.
-Under no circumstances is an aircraft position to be utilized as a storage location.
+Aircraft Parking Positions: All Aircraft parking positions including those at concourse gates, RON spots and cargo spots, are for the exclusive use of parking Aircraft.
+When not in use all equipment must be pulled back such that an Aircraft can be parked.
+Under no circumstances is an Aircraft position to be utilized as a storage location.
+Aircraft that may be experiencing mechanical issues need to contact Airport Operations and utilize a RON spot before any gate will be assigned.
+All gates/RONs must be made available for use as requested by the Airport within 15 minutes of notification.
+Failure to comply may result in loss of privileges (such as preferential use) or assessment of fees.